January 5, 2025

 Responsiveness is determined by the evaluation of the quote, offer, or proposal.
 Contractor identified as the selected source, regardless of the acquisition procedure used, are often called the “otherwise responsive” contractor until such time a responsibility determination is made prior to award.

-(b) “No purchase are award shall be made unless the contracting officer makes an affirmative determination of responsibility.”
+(b) No award shall be made before making an affirmative determination of responsibility.

-FAR 9.104-1 outlines the general standards that a prospective contractor must meet.
-They are:
+FAR 9.104-1 [RFO 9.104-1] outlines the general standards that a prospective contractor must meet.
+In FAR 9.104-1, they are:

 • Have adequate financial resources to perform the contract, or the ability to obtain them.